-Travel Stories: Top Must-See Attractions of Charleston, SC
+The Must-See Attractions of Charleston, SC

-Travel Stories: Top Must-See Attractions of Charleston, SC
+The Must-See Attractions of Charleston, SC

 Throughout my extensive travels, I somehow managed to overlook the Carolinas.
 Without any connections to family or friends in that region, it simply never crossed my mind.
 I always went to Florida or upstate New York, or even Delaware and Virginia for family vacations.
 Surprisingly, it wasn't until ten years ago when a close college friend relocated to Georgia that I finally set foot in that state.
 However, the Carolinas always seemed to be left out of my adventures, almost as if it’s an East Coast "flyover country."
 However, I've come to realize that there is an abundance of rich history waiting to be discovered in this region, all within a laid-back atmosphere.
 In December of 2023, I decided to finally take the plunge and visit the city of Charleston, South Carolina.
 As is often the case, this destination was highly recommended by friends who had previously visited.
-But the question remains: Will I find the same enjoyment exploring this city on my own?
+But the question remains: Will I find the same enjoyment exploring this city during the offseason?

 Walk and Wander